Linerre/myvimrc/README.md

 # $MYVIMRC
-A suckless, modularized, vim-manual-based *vimrc* that works on Windows.
+A sane, modularized, vim-manual-based *vimrc* that works on Windows.
 - VIM version: vim-nightly (via scoop)
 - Terminal: ConEmu
 - Shell: PowerShell

 ## Reason
+1. Vim's config is not XDG-compatible yet so I separate it from my other dotfiles.
-I'm using several machines with different OSes installed on them.
+2. I'm using several machines with different OSes installed on them.
 Manly Linux, but Windows/macOS there too.

-Windows is so different from \*nix ones that it's worth the effort to config Vim solely for it.
-And since Neovim is going to be more different than Vim (see [differences](https://neovim.io/doc/user/vim_diff.html), it's better to have a Vim-only config repo.
+3. Windows is so different from \*nix ones that it's worth the effort to tweak Vim a little bit solely for it.
+4. Since Neovim is going to be more different than Vim (see [differences](https://neovim.io/doc/user/vim_diff.html), it's better to have a Vim-only config repo.

 One more trivial reason is that I'm reading Vim's excellent [documenation](https://vimhelp.org).
 I have found a few redundant options set throughout my old config.
-As I learn more, I'll only a saner version based on the old one.
+As I learn more, I'll only develop a saner version based on the old one.

 ## Modules
-The following modules (under `init.d`) will be sourced when the `vimrc` gets sourced:
+The following modules (under `modules` dir) will be sourced when the `vimrc` gets sourced:
 1. general.vim -- general options set for the editor itself and for all languages
-2. <plugin_name>.vim -- each plugin's config
+2. <*plugin_name*>.vim -- each plugin's config
 3. after/\*.vim -- modifications to the system distribution (I'm happy with the default most of the time, just some minor tweaking).

 ## Module order explained